closure

 Purple haircare

 I went blonde a few months ago.
 2020 saw the world turned upside down so I felt like a change.
 (Questionable decision in a time when getting to the hairdresser to address regrowth isn't always an available option!)
 With my new light tresses I became interested in purple haircare, how it works and how it could help tone my hair.
 Since I've been making my own haircare products for years I decided I would see if it was something I could do myself.
-Like a lot of things in the cosmetic industry I assumed it was some overwhelmingly complicated concoction, filled with chemical ingredients with names that I couldn't pronounce, but the more research I did, turns out it's mind-blowingly simple, it's literally just the colour purple.
+Like a lot of things in the cosmetic industry I assumed it was some overwhelmingly complicated concoction, filled with chemical ingredients with names that I couldn't pronounce, but the more research I did, turns out it's very simple, it's literally just the colour purple.

 Because purple sits directly opposite yellow on the colour wheel, the idea is that purple tones cancel out yellow tones.
 So using purple shampoo and conditioner helps keep blonde hair blonde instead of stripping the toning work that your hairdresser has done with every wash and slowing it from moving quickly into Lisa Simpson territory between appointments.